Philadelphia Historic Sites

-DESCRIPTION: Smoking Joe Frazier was the toast of town for sports fans in the 1970s, when he owned this historic gym.
+DESCRIPTION: Smoking Joe Frazier was the toast of the town for sports fans in the 1970s when he owned this historic gym.
 This site is listed on the National Register of Historic Places.
-There plans are underway to put in a Joe Frazier statue at Xfinity Live near the South Philadelphia Sports Complex.
+Plans are underway to put in a Joe Frazier statue at Xfinity Live near the South Philadelphia Sports Complex.

 ADDRESS: Broad and Glenwood Streets, Philadelphia, PA MAP

 Divine Lorraine Hotel